ClassicEntry/BitsNBytes-IT-Project-1/README.md

 # BitsNBytes-IT-Project-1

-IT Project 1 GitHub Repository
+IT Project 1 GitHub Repository - this is a university project run by a group of students to offer a data analysis solution using Python and Dash + Plotly.

 ## To run this project